AY2526S1-CS2103T-T16-2/tp/docs/UserGuide.md

 ### Deleting a person : `delete`

-Deletes the specified person from ClientHub.
+Deletes the specified person or every person with the specified status from ClientHub.

-Format: `delete INDEX`
+Format 1: `delete INDEX`

 * Deletes the person at the specified `INDEX`.
 * The index refers to the index number shown in the displayed person list.
 * The index **must be a positive integer** 1, 2, 3, …​

+Format 2: `delete STATUS`

+* Deletes every person currently holding the specified `STATUS`.
+* The status refers to the onboarding progress of the person.
+* The status **must be either uncontacted, inprogress, unsuccessful or successful**

 Examples:
 * `list` followed by `delete 2` deletes the 2nd person in ClientHub.
-* `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.
+* `find n/Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.
+* `find n/John` followed by `delete unsuccessful` deletes every person holding the "unsuccessful" status, regardless of whether the person is in the results of the `find` command.

 ### Clearing all entries : `clear`